University Administrative Policies

 5.4.
 Family and Medical Leave

-If an employee experiences a work-related injury or illness, the supervisor shall notify the employee that he or she may qualify to request unpaid leave under the Family and Medical Leave Act (FMLA).
+If an employee experiences a work-related injury or illness, the supervisor shall notify the employee that they may qualify to request unpaid leave under the Family and Medical Leave Act (FMLA).
 FMLA leave can run concurrently with Workers’ Compensation, provided the reason for the absence is due to a qualifying serious injury or illness and the supervisor has properly notified the employee, in writing, that the leave will be counted as FMLA leave.
 The amount of unpaid FMLA leave an employee would be eligible to take will be reduced by time off covered under Workers' Compensation.
 Refer to UAP 3440 ("Family and Medical Leave").

 6. Return to Work Procedures